Bastille Day (2016 film): Plot

 Mason and Briar use the card to find out Paul's address, where Zoé is hiding, and manage to gain her cooperation.
 Zoé leads them to Jean's apartment, where they find his body and an ID and badge identifying him as a police officer.
 Briar informs his colleague, Karen Dacre, who confers with her French contact, DGSI Director Victor Gamieux, about taking Mason and Zoé into protective custody.
-However, Gamieux, actually the mastermind of the heist conspiracy, kills Dacre after obtaining the information he needs and sends a pickup team consisting of his henchmen.
-Briar, Mason and Zoe manage to pick up clues about the men's true allegiance and fight their way out of the deathtrap.
-Now realizing Gamieux's hand in the game, the three head toward the Bank of France.
+However, Gamieux, actually the mastermind of the heist conspiracy, kills Dacre after obtaining the information he needs and sends a pick-up team consisting of his henchmen.
+Briar, Mason and Zoé manage to pick up clues about the men's true allegiance and fight their way out of the deathtrap.
+Now realising Gamieux's hand in the game, the three head toward the Bank of France.

 When a crowd of protestors masses at the front of the bank – as the conspirators have intended – Gamieux assigns Bertrand's RAPID team to the building to provide interior security, thus facilitating the digital robbery of its entire monetary reserves (half a billion euros).
 Upon arriving at the bank, Briar disguises himself as a RAPID officer and manages to gain access to the building before he is found out.
-Hearing of his predicament over their stolen police van's radio, Zoe and Mason start a riot among the protestors, who storm the bank and overpower the RAPID troopers closing in on Briar.
+Hearing of his predicament over their stolen police van's radio, Zoé and Mason start a riot among the protestors, who storm the bank and overpower the RAPID officers closing in on Briar.
 Briar subsequently infiltrates the vault and engages Bertrand and his remaining henchman.
-Bertrand escapes with the USB flash drive on which the money has been downloaded, but Briar contacts Mason, who steals the flash drive from Bertrand.
-Upon noticing the theft, Bertrand takes Zoe hostage.
+Bertrand escapes with the mini-USB external hard drive on which the money has been downloaded, but Briar contacts Mason, who steals the flash drive from Bertrand.
+Upon noticing the theft, Bertrand takes Zoé hostage.
 Gamieux, trying to salvage his plan, commands a squad of policemen to shoot and kill Bertrand, and Mason escapes with the flash drive.
 Zoé survives.

-Some time later, Mason, working with Briar and French law enforcement, meets with Gamieux on the pretense of trading the flash drive for a passport and a ride out of the country, leading to the latter's arrest.
+Sometime later, Mason, working with Briar and French law enforcement, meets with Gamieux on the pretense of trading the flash drive for a passport and a ride out of the country, leading to the latter's arrest.